Speed of light: Interferometry

 Before the advent of laser technology, coherent radio sources were used for interferometry measurements of the speed of light.
-However interferometric determination of wavelength becomes less precise with wavelength and the experiments were thus limited in precision by the long wavelength (~4 mm) of the radiowaves.
+Interferometric determination of wavelength becomes less precise with wavelength and the experiments were thus limited in precision by the long wavelength (~4 mm) of the radiowaves.
 The precision can be improved by using light with a shorter wavelength, but then it becomes difficult to directly measure the frequency of the light.

 One way around this problem is to start with a low frequency signal of which the frequency can be precisely measured, and from this signal progressively synthesize higher frequency signals whose frequency can then be linked to the original signal.
 A laser can then be locked to the frequency, and its wavelength can be determined using interferometry.
 This technique was due to a group at the National Bureau of Standards (which later became the National Institute of Standards and Technology).
 They used it in 1972 to measure the speed of light in vacuum with a fractional uncertainty of 3.5×10^-9.

 History

 Until the early modern period, it was not known whether light travelled instantaneously or at a very fast finite speed.
 The first extant recorded examination of this subject was in ancient Greece.
 The ancient Greeks, Arabic scholars, and classical European scientists long debated this until Rømer provided the first calculation of the speed of light.
-Einstein's Theory of Special Relativity concluded that the speed of light is constant regardless of one's frame of reference.
+Einstein's theory of special relativity postulates that the speed of light is constant regardless of one's frame of reference.
 Since then, scientists have provided increasingly accurate measurements.